-Welcome to Visitor's Guide to Owlthorpe Heritage and Nature Trail
+Welcome to our on-line Visitor's Guide to Friends of Ecological Owlthorpe

-Click on the top right corner to bring up a larger Google Map.
+Click on the above wording to bring up a larger Google Map.

 - Many parents bring their children and use the interpretation boards to educate them about the wonderful environment we live in.

-- Owlthorpe is very steep; the locations show the height above sea level.
+- Owlthorpe is very steep; some locations show the height above sea level.

-- Scrolling down the page we have a number of short videos which you may find interesting.
+- Scrolling down the page we have several short videos which you may find interesting.

 (24) Watch the Video of Owlthorpe Nature Trail